RealNetworks: RealDVD

 On September 30, 2008, RealNetworks launched a new product called RealDVD.
 The software allows any user to save a copy of a DVD movie they own.
 The company was later found to have violated the Digital Millennium Copyright Act and RealNetworks' contract with the DVD Copy Control Association, as the software also allowed anyone to save a movie they do not legally own.
 (See RealNetworks, Inc. v.
 DVD Copy Control Ass'n, Inc.).
 The product's distribution was barred by a court injunction.

 Real Alternative

 Real Alternative is a discontinued software bundle that allows users to play RealMedia files without installing RealPlayer.
 The last version, 2.02, was released on February 19, 2010.
 It included Media Player Classic.

-Beginning in 2010, RealNetworks sued Hilbrand Edskes, a 26-year-old Dutch webmaster for having inserted hyperlinks to Real Alternative on his site www.codecpack.nl.
+Beginning in 2010, RealNetworks sued Hilbrand Edskes, a 26-year-old Dutch webmaster, for having inserted hyperlinks to Real Alternative on his site www.codecpack.nl.
 RealNetworks alleges that Real Alternative is a reverse engineered package.

 In November 2011, RealNetworks' case against Edskes was dismissed and RealNetworks was ordered to pay him €48,000 in damages.
 Details of the case and judgement have been published.
-The case was reopened in 2013, when further proof showed that Edskes was after all involved in creating and uploading Real Alternative.
+RealNetworks appealed the case in 2013, this time alleging that Edskes was after all involved in uploading Real Alternatives.
+Edskes countered that while his automated script did upload Real Alternatives, the web server was deliberately configured to keep the file unavailable to public.
+He audited the uploads and deleted Real Alternatives before he was raided in February 17, 2010.
+Therefore, he was never committed unauthorized distribution.